mthnglac/parasut-cli/docs/usage.rst

 * ``-s/--setup`` - a repository name to launch.
 Choices: server, billing, phoenix, shared-logic, trinity, ui-library, client, e-doc-broker, post-office, ubl-validator.

+* ``-w/--worker`` - a worker name to launch.
+This is necessary when you working with e-invoice.
+Choices: server-worker, e-doc-broker-worker.

 .. note::

     You can access existing tmux sessions with this command.